Skip to main content

 chmod +x dolphin-anty-linux-x86_64-latest.AppImage

-This command adds execution rights to the file (startup)
+This chmod command adds execute (run) permissions to the file.

 ./dolphin-anty-linux-x86_64-latest.AppImage

-The command ./*filename* launches it, after which the DolphinAnty window will appear.
+The ./filename command launches the file and the DolphinAnty window will appear.

 You can then run it not through the terminal, but simply by clicking on the file.

-Since the AppImage format is not an installer but an "application image", it is essentially a portable version of the program.
+Since the appImage application format is not an installer, but an "application image" essentially a portable version of the program.

 Notes:

-When you enter the file name, you can type only "dolp" or some initial part, then press Tab and the name will be written in full.
+When you enter the file name, you can enter only "dolp" or some initial part, then press Tab and the name itself will be written in full (if you went to the folder with this file through the cd command).

-You can also rename the file in advance to dolphin.appimage for easy typing
+You can also rename the file to dolphin.appimage for ease of input.

-If any of the commands gives you the message that you do not have enough rights, try to repeat the command, but at the beginning of it insert sudo. (it will require an administrator password after entering the command)
+If any of the commands gives you the message that you do not have enough rights, try repeating the command, but at the beginning of the command insert sudo. (will require an administrator password after entering the command)

 You can also look at it visually: https://youtu.be/Mt21A_VPUS0

-⚠️Important!!!
-Ubuntu version should be 22.04 or higher (also other distributions should correspond to the same version)
+Important!!!
+Ubuntu version must be 22.04 or higher (also other distributions must correspond to the same version).

-And "libc" library should be at least version 2.28 or higher.
+And libc library must be at least version 2.28.

-• Make sure the commands are entered correctly
+• Check if the commands were entered correctly.

-• On some distributions it may not fully install and may give an error in the terminal:
+• On some distributions it may not install completely and may generate an error in the terminal:

 error while loading shared libraries: libnss3.so: cannot open shared object file: No such file or directory

-You might want to try that sudo apt install -y libnss3
+You should try sudo apt install -y libnss3

-After that you can safely run through the terminal as per the doc above
+After that you can safely run it through the terminal as per the doc above.

-• If you are working with automation on Linux, you need to grant permissions to run chromedriver on a Linux system. (briefly, more below)
+• If you want to work with automation on Linux, you need to grant permissions to run chromedriver on a Linux system. (briefly, more below).

 This is a Permission Error, it occurs when Python tries to perform certain operations (in this case, running chromedriver) for which it does not have the proper permissions.